 We need to add more than one resistor and button for our project.
-To make things fast, we will be using the duplicate hotkey to create required number of similar components, that is 11(both values combined) resistors and 4 pushbuttons.
+To make things fast, we will be using the duplicate hotkey to create a required number of similar components, that is 11(both values combined) resistors and 4 pushbuttons.

 To duplicate, place the cursor on the component/symbol as shown in the image below and press “c” to copy a component symbol.
 This will copy the symbol and attach it to your mouse cursor such that it can be placed anywhere by clicking at any required point.

 Do this to create all the remaining resistors and push buttons along with the power source (battery).
-Arrange the components such that the canvas now looks like the image below, using the move hotkey - “m” and the rotate hotkey - “r” which also work when the cursor is placed on the component like before.
+Arrange the components such that the canvas now looks like the image below, using the move hotkey - “m” and the rotate hotkey - “r” which also works when the cursor is placed on the component like before.

 To move or rotate a block/group of components, click down and drag the cursor over all the components to be moved or rotated then press the hotkey.
 Highlighted components will be movable by default so you may not need to press the hotkey for that.
-You can also right click on a component or a group/block of components to perform several other actions.
+You can also right-click on a component or a group/block of components to perform several other actions.

 When the hotkeys are pressed at a point where you have multiple components overlapping, it will provide you with options to indicate which of them is to be affected by the actions of the hotkey.

-There are several other actions associated with placing symbols on the canvass like; creation of new symbols, import of symbol libraries into kicad etc., but they will all be covered in the next tutorial to prevent information overload.
+There are several other actions associated with placing symbols on the canvass like; creation of new symbols, import of symbol libraries into kicad, etc., but they will all be covered in the next tutorial to prevent information overload.